IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_template.html.markdown

 ## Attribute reference
 You can access the following attribute references after your data source is created.
+- availability_policy - (Optional, List) The availability policy to use for this virtual server instance

+	Nested scheme for `availability_policy`:
+	- `host_failure`- (Optional, String) The action to perform if the compute host experiences a failure.
+		- `restart` - Automatically restart the virtual server instance after host failure
+		- `stop` -  Leave the virtual server instance stopped after host failure

 - `boot_volume` - (List) A nested block describes the boot volume configuration for the template.